 Homegirl London’s Restaurant Review: Perilla.
 This restaurant was opened in Newington Green, Stoke Newington N16 in November 2016 by Ben Marks and Matt Emmerson.
 They offer a new and refreshing approach to fine dining using humble ingredients.
-Set in a relaxed space with rustic decoration, it’s a wonderful place to enjoy a delicious meal with your lover or foodie friends.
+Set in a relaxed space with rustic decoration, it’s a beautiful place to enjoy a delicious meal with your lover or foodie friends.
 If you’re looking for the best restaurants in Stoke Newington or places to eat in Newington Green book yourself a table at Perilla.

-“Treat yourself to the inventive and thoughtful set menu and you’ll savour humble ingredients as you’ve never tasted them before,” Homegirl London
+“Treat yourself to the inventive and thoughtful set menu, and you’ll savour humble ingredients as you’ve never tasted them before,” Homegirl London

 Perilla Restaurant Menu

 I dined here with Homeboy and a couple of foodie friends just before Christmas and loved every mouthful.
 I didn’t have my camera with me on that occasion so Homeboy and I popped back for lunch so I could take some snaps.
 Ben Marks (previously Claridge’s, The Square and Noma) creates a seasonal menu which is a modern interpretation of classic European ingredients.
 You can choose from the a la carte menu or tuck into the five-course set meal in the evening.
 During the day, the menu is three courses plus bread to start with.